TriGNguyen/CarND-Vehicle-Detection/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 In code cell "In[9]", I trained a linear SVM using only HOG features over YCrCb color space.
 The color features are not useful since the training accuracy is already 100%, dev and test accuracy close to 100%.
 Results shown in code cell "In[10]".

 I also tried BaggingClassifier and RandomForest, yet the accuracy returned was lower.

+Prior to training, I scale the feature to 0 mean and unit variant.

 ![Sample predictions][image8]